Predicting post-release defects with knowledge units (KUs) of programming languages: an empirical study: Findings

+\textbf{Findings.} \observation{COST\_EFF outperforms both TM and KUM, achieving a median AUC of 0.87}.
+Figure~\ref{fig:mdoel_sk_rank_cost} presents the AUC distribution of COST\_EFF, KUM, TM, and KUM+TM.
+COST\_EFF achieves a median AUC of 0.87, ranking second overall across the studied releases (i.e., just 0.02 absolute points behind the KUM+TM model).
 We further analyze the model's performance for each of the studied releases.
-Table~\ref{tab:auc_defect_class_combined_cost} presents the P-value and effect size of the classification models for each studied release.
-The KUCLS\_CC\_COST\_EFF outperforms the CC in most of the studied releases (25 out of 28), with a majority of these cases showing a large effect size.
-For the remaining releases, both models perform the same.
-Similarly, the KUCLS\_CC\_COST\_EFF model outperforms the KUCLS model in most releases.
-The normalized AUC improvement of the KUCLS\_CC\_COST\_EFF over the CC ranges from 5.5\% to 33.3\%, while the improvement over the KUCLS ranges from 7.7\% to 61.9\%.
-However, it is important to note that when budget constraints are not a consideration, the KUCLS+CC model remains the recommended choice, as it consistently ranks as the top-performing model (see the Rank-1 in Figure~\ref{fig:mdoel_sk_rank_cost}).
+Table~\ref{tab:auc_defect_class_combined_cost} presents the effect size of the classification models for each studied release.
+COST\_EFF outperforms the TM in most of the studied releases (23 out of 28), with a majority of these cases showing a large effect size.
+In another four releases, the two models perform the same (negligible effect size).
+Similarly, COST\_EFF outperforms KUM in most releases.
+The normalized AUC improvement of COST\_EFF over TM ranges from 3.7\% to 31.3\% (median 11.1\%), while the improvement over KUM ranges from 5.6\% to 66.7\% (median 26.8\%).

-\observation{ Method Encapsulation stands out as a key KU-based feature in the KUCLS\_CC\_COST\_EFF model, ranking as the third most influential feature for predicting post-release defects.} Figure~\ref{fig:kucsl_cc_cost_feature_importance} presents the rank distribution of each feature (final rank is shown in brackets) of the KUCLS\_CC\_COST\_EFF across the studied releases.
-Similar to the feature importance results of the KUCLS+CC, the top two important features of the KUCLS\_CC\_COST\_EFF are the code metrics (process metrics): DDEV and Added Lines.
-Among them, DDEV (number of distinct developers) is consistently ranked as the most important feature, with a median rank of 1, indicating its important role in predicting post-release defects.
-The KU-based feature Method Encapsulation is ranked third.
-Its narrow interquartile range, compared to most of the lower-ranked features, indicates consistent ranking across the studied releases.
-This result highlights the significant contribution of KU-based feature in the cost-effective model.
-Other notable features include CountLineComment which ranks fourth, while CountClassCoupled, and Exception Handling share the fifth rank.
-Additionally, features like Inheritance, Loop, and Advanced Class Design are ranked lower, but indicating significant contributions for predicting post-release defects.
-This analysis underscores the balanced integration of code metrics and KU-based features in achieving a cost-effective yet high-performing predictive model.
+\observation{Exception Handling and Method \& Encapsulation stand out as important features in COST\_EFF.} Figure~\ref{fig:kucsl_cc_cost_feature_importance} presents the rank distribution of each feature (final rank is shown in brackets) of COST\_EFF across the studied releases.
+Similar to the feature importance results of KUM+TM, the top most important feature of COST\_EFF is ADEV (the number of active developers).
+In particular, ADEV is consistently the top feature in almost all releases (note how the Q1, median, and Q3 all correspond to one).
+The KU features Exception Handling and Method \& Encapsulation are both ranked second.
+The narrow interquartile range of the Method \& Encapsulation feature, compared to the wider range of Exception Handling and other lower-ranked features, indicates that Method \& Encapsulation has a consistent ranking across the studied releases.
+Since three KU features are included in the top-5 ranked features, we conclude that KU features have a significant contribution in the cost-effective model.